ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 :math:`npft` is the number of PFTs on the column.
 :math:`w_{ice,\, snl+1}`  and :math:`w_{liq,\, snl+1}`  are the ice and
-liquid water contents (kg m\ :sup:`-2`) of the top snow/soil layer (Chapter 7).
+liquid water contents (kg m\ :sup:`-2`) of the top snow/soil layer (Chapter :numref:`rst_Hydrology`).
 Any resulting energy deficit is assigned to sensible heat as

 .. math::